 Viewing The Soft Tissues Of The Body

 Magnetic Resonance Imaging (MRI) is a state-of-the-art imaging procedure that produces very detailed pictures of internal body structures.
 Optima Diagnostic Imaging offers an effective MRI in Los Angeles.
 It is used to identify tumors, neurological problems, orthopedic injuries, blood vessel flow, and other medical conditions.

 Our state-of-the-art Los Angeles imaging facility's 1.5T MRI is one of the most technically advanced machines available.
 It is capable of producing high-resolution, digital images of any body part, including the brain, internal organs, arms, legs, and spine.
-The images are sent to a computer where they can be enhanced to show more detail.
+The images from our MRI in Beverly Hills are sent to a computer where they can be enhanced to show more detail.

 Before patients receive an MRI at our Los Angeles imaging facility they need to remove metal objects from their bodies, such as jewelry, dentures, and eyeglasses.
 Patients may receive a relaxation medication or contrast dye before the images are taken.

 For the imaging scan, patients are positioned on a narrow table that slides into the MRI machine.
 Patients are asked to remain motionless while the images are taken.
 MRI is a painless procedure.

 - MRI IACs

 - MRI Pelvis